 Can you see the water trickling; no running down a stream of volcanic rock?
 Snow has colored the deep blacks and burgundies of the rigid rocks.
 Creating a picturesque seen of dynamics we cannot mentally fathom.
 Approximately 250 ft. below the water runs and makes its own path forming this de…

 The City of Effingham Convention and Visitors Bureau was thrilled by the continued success of the Wonderland in Lights this past year.
-Wonderland in Lights, a drive-through holiday light display, features a variety of lighted Christmas scenes in Community Park.
+Wonderland in Lights, a drive-thru holiday light display that features a variety of lighted Christmas scenes in Community Park.

 Nov.
 18 – Nov.
 22 is National Education Week.
 The members of The American Legion Auxiliary Liberty Unit 289 of Strasburg want to say THANK YOU and encourage members of the community to also say THANK YOU to the teachers, teacher aides, janitors, secretaries, bus drivers, cooks, and administr…